AstraLuma/xontrib-avox/README.md

 # xontrib-avox
 Xontrib for Xonsh that automatically activates and deactivates virtual environments as you `cd` around.
 It's based on the idea of projects and projects living in specific directories.

-Note: If you are using autoxsh, make sure to load avox after autoxsh.

 <hr>